IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 Most developers acknowledge that almost every system they've ever worked on has become a spaghetti-code jungle, while all developer agree that this is the fate of most software systems.
 The only systems that escape this fate are either too small to have become unwieldy, are a rewrite (_of the last rewrite_) by the same team, or have a significant amount of code-automation.

 The unfortunate truth is that the vast majority of software systems tend to become increasingly unwieldy, and the cost of maintaining and extending these system continues to rise exponentially.
+We call this the **cost curve**, and it looks as follows.

 ![Cost vs. Size](../../images/intro/graph_cost_vs_size.png)

+**_The cost to change a software system grows exponentially as the system grows in size and complexity._**

 So often you will see software systems in successful businesses, with sometimes hundreds of developers, that are barely able to make any significant changes to them.
 They have become so fragile and difficult to reason about that no matter how much manpower is assigned, the results are the same.

-**_The cost to change a software system grows exponentially as the system grows in size and complexity._**

-The implications of this on project outcome is dire, especially as the project size increases.
+The implications of this on project outcome can be dire, especially for larger projects.
 The following table, published in the [Standish Group](https://www.standishgroup.com/) CHAOS report of 2015 shows the significant drop in project success for any project considered Moderate in size or bigger.

 ![Project Size by CHAOS Resolution](../../images/intro/project_size_by_chaos_resolution.png)